 - Sponsored places for Students and Early Career Professionals

 John Merriman Joint NASIG/UKSG Award

-NASIG and UKSG are sister organisations offering two lucky winners, one each from NASIG and UKSG, the chance to attend each other's annual conference.
-The award is intended to cover travel and accommodation costs and each award recipient will also receive paid conference registration (which includes most meals) for the applicable conference.
+NASIG and UKSG are sister organisations that both host prestigious annual conferences.
+One lucky winner will have the chance to attend both events.
+The award is intended to cover travel and accommodation costs and each award recipient will also receive paid conference registration (which includes most meals) for the both events.

 In addition, UKSG gives full financial support to the UK award winner to attend the UKSG Annual Conference.

 See the winner of this award for 2022 here